mr-daniyalkhan/mr-daniyalkhan/README.md

 ⚡ Fun fact: My final year project was a cardiovascular disease prediction system using ML algorithms and techniques, igniting my passion for data-driven decision-making and its potential to transform healthcare.
-Additionally, I have experience creating impactful data visualizations and dashboards using Tableau.

 <!---
 mr-daniyalkhan/mr-daniyalkhan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.